 Magento 2 and Shopify give us similar SEO abilities such as editing meta tags, meta titles, meta keywords, URL keys, alt text, etc., which help to improve website rankings on the SERPs.

 Website speed is a pivotal factor of an e-commerce store.
 Many surveys indicated that even 1-second delay can lead to a 7% decrease in the conversion rate.
 There is a high possibility that the customers will leave your site if they experience slow page load.

-Since Shopify is a hosted solution, its website performance is guaranteed by the company.
-It’s true to say that Shopify websites in most cases have a stable and reliable performance.
+Since Shopify is a hosted solution, thus its website performance is guaranteed by the company.
+Shopify websites in most cases have a stable and reliable performance.